Shooting Stars (Singaporean TV series): Episode 9

 Cast aside by her businessman husband Tjeng in favour of his work, Jeassea yearns for a more meaningful life.
 With Tjeng travelling frequently to Indonesia, the desperate housewife fills her days with frivolous shopping escapades and high-tea sessions.
 Salvation comes in the form of music when she signs up for one of George's singing classes.
 When Jeassea is invited to sing at a jazz club, George gives her extra lessons.
 Over time, their friendship deepens.

-On her home front, things worsen when Tjeng's business crumbles.
-Their marriage deteriorates further with Jeassea's suspicion that Tjeng is having an affair with his business partner.

-In the midst of her problems, she develops a crush on George.
+At home, things worsen when Tjeng's business crumbles.
+The couple's marriage deteriorates further with Jeassea's suspicion that Tjeng is having an affair with his business partner.
+In the midst of her problems, Jeassea develops a crush on George.
 Fortunately, both are able to control their emotions.
-With his support, she gets a chance to perform at a posh jazz club, singing to a live audience.
+With his support, she gets a chance to perform at a high-end jazz club.

-Episode 10 (finale)
+Episode 10

 George decides to bring the singing course to a close.
 Instead of holding a usual lesson, he takes his students to a long, suspended bridge and tells them to cross it blindfolded.
 His last lesson has to do with overcoming fear.
 Taufik imagines his mother's encouraging voice to shake off his fear of losing his own voice.
-Sly drowns out the doubt in his head by singing the song he has composed for Dawn.
+Sylvester drowns out the doubt in his head by singing the song he has composed for Dawn.
 Daphne panics but imagines Ethan at the end of the bridge and moves on eagerly.
 Jeassea lets go of her self-consciousness and struts across the bridge.
 Olinda gives George a cheeky grin and runs across.
 Watching them cheering each other from afar, a proud George decides it is time he left them to grow on their own.
 Two years pass.
 The five budding talents have remained good friends.
 Jeassea is actively raising funds for orphans at a children's home.
 Taufik is a recognized singer.
 Sylvester has become a well-known composer.
 Daphne is a DJ at her polytechnic school.
 Ethan finally asks her to be his girlfriend.

-Olinda is successfully managing her father's cake shop and is happily attached to Jack.
+Cho is successfully managing her father's cake shop and is happily attached to Jack.
 The five friends meet up.
 Jeassea asks Taufik to help sing at a fundraising concert.
-He agrees and the rest decide to chip in too.

-On the day of the concert, the group of five performs beautifully, unaware George has returned to watch them from afar.
+He agrees, and the rest decide to contribute as well.
+On the day of the concert, the five put on a successful performance, unaware that George is in the audience.